 It's raining men, hallelujah!René Magritte

 (1898-1967) was Belgium's most famous 20th century painter.
-One of the icons of the surrealistic movement, he painted countless paintings with absurd images, many which have become famous, such as "Ceci n'est pas une pipe" ("This is not a pipe") and the man in bowler hat who has a floating apple in front of his face.
+One of the icons of the surrealistic movement, he painted countless paintings with absurd images, many which have become famous, such as "The Treachery of Images" ("This is not a pipe") and the man in a bowler hat who has a floating apple in front of his face.

 This painter provides examples of:

 - Alien Sky: ''The Empire Of Light'' depicts a daytime sky over a nighttime street scene.

 - Author Avatar: The men in bowler hats seen in many of his paintings are self-portraits.

 - The Blank: The men in bowler hats were frequently painted without faces.